microsoft/AirSim/docs/settings.md

 this default is only used when everything you are talking to is contained on a single PC.

 ### SpeedUnitFactor
-Applies a scale factor to the speed units displayed.
+Unit conversion factor for speed related to `m/s`, default is 1.
 Used in conjunction with SpeedUnitLabel.
+This may be only used for display purposes for example on-display speed when car is being driven.
+For example, to get speed in `miles/hr` use factor 2.23694.

 ### SpeedUnitLabel
-Specifies the units for speed that are displayed.
+Unit label for speed, default is `m/s`.
 Used in conjunction with SpeedUnitFactor.